 - Compatible with all blade types and sizes.

 - Locking switch (stopping the blade from accidentally stopping).

-The Andis ProClip AGC2 has a 4-star rating from over 300 reviews on Amazon.
-You can check out the reviews for yourself here.
+The Andis ProClip AGC2 has a 4.5 out of 5 star rating on chewy.com and you can check out the reviews for yourself here.